bedmison/OpenDSA/RST/en/CS3slides/Indexing.rst

    * In this example, an internal node can have 2 to 4 children
    * A leaf node can hold 3 to 5 keys
+   * To find value of 33, start at root, which is just a placeholder.
+Actual value is at leaf.

 .. slide:: B+-Tree Insertion